dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 /go/src/golang.org/x/text/language (from $GOPATH)
 ```

-That make sense, we try to use package that is not installed in agent image.
-Lets fix that.
+We try to use custom package which is not installed in agent image.
+Lets fix the issue.

-One way to do that is to use package manager like (glide)[https://glide.sh/] or (dep)[https://github.com/golang/dep].
+One way to mage build green again is to use package manager like (glide)[https://glide.sh/] or (dep)[https://github.com/golang/dep].
 At the moment I am writing this post (April 2017) `dep` is confirmed to be official Go tool, but final version is not release yet.

-These tools install packages into local `vendor` folder and project can use them directly from that folder.
+Both tools install custom packages into project `vendor` folder, package now committed into source control and project can uses it directly from local folder without `go get`.

-Another option is to use old good `go get` tool in build server.
+Another option is to use good old `go get` tool when we install code on build agent.
-Update `buildspec.yaml`:
+We need to update `buildspec.yaml` to include additional command:

 ```yml
   install: